Virginia Tech® home

 Communicating Science students who presented with the Virginia Tech Science Festival have some fun videos, including

-For 90-second research videos on a wide variety of topics, check out the 2020 online Nutshell Games videos!
-These graduate student talks are aimed at a public audience, and there's always a 7th grader on the judging panel; these brief peeks at research projects are appropriate for middle and high school students.
+For fun, engaging, and snappy summaries of research on a wide variety of topics, check out the Nutshell Games videos!
+These 90-second, graduate student lightning talks are aimed at a public audience, and there's always a 7th grader on the judging panel; these brief peeks at research projects are appropriate for middle and high school students.
+To glimpse these graduate researchers in their "natural environments", browse the special-edition 2020 Nutshell Games.

 Center for Communicating Science director Patty Raun offers the following ideas for effective communication: